 Emergency travel documents

-For all other applications, please check what you must bring with you and then make an appointment at your nearest embassy using the link below.
-Please call your nearest embassy for advice before making an appointment if:
+Please check what you must bring with you and then make an appointment at the Embassy in Copenhagen using the link below.
+Please call for advice before making an appointment if:

 - you have never applied for a British passport before

 - you are applying on behalf of a child